MauriceBrown/basketball-data-scraper/README.md

 5. Edit the details in the `if __name__ == '__main__:` section of the scraper you want to use
 6. run the command `python [scraperfile].py` where [scraperfile] is replaced by the name of the scraper you want to use.

-When running, the scrapers will output their current status to the command line
+When running, the scrapers will output their current status to the command line.